brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 ### QWIIC port

 Connect [QWIIC](https://www.sparkfun.com/qwiic) peripherals to the `QWIIC` port, such as environmental sensors, to this port.
-Refer to the [setup guide](../../../docs/setup-guide.md) for details.

 ## IO pins